isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * narrowing arithmetic promotions/conversions (likely part of a separate safe-arithmetic profile)
 * arithmetic cast from negative floating point to unsigned integral type (ditto)
-* selected undefined behavior: ??? start with Gaby's UB list
+* selected undefined behavior: Start with Gaby Dos Reis's UB list developed for the WG21 study group
-* selected unspecified behavior: ??? a portability concern?
+* selected unspecified behavior: Addessing portability concerns.
-* `const` violations
+* `const` violations: Mostly done by compilers already, but we can catch inappropriate casting and underuse of `cost`.

 To suppress enforcement of a profile check, place a `suppress` annotation on a language contract.
 For example: